 Real estate investment trusts (REIT) are organizations a trust or governing organization that owns profitable real estate.
 Real estate funds pool the assets of investors for the purchase of property portfolios.
 There are two types of public REITs: the ones that are exchanged with the nation’s exchange or the ones that are not on national exchanges.
 Nontraded REITs are the ones that cause most of the problems for investors due to risk.

 Each year the REIT must share at least 90 percent of its taxable income with stockholders.
 These distributions can be subject to tax to the extent of any ordinary income and capital gains involved in the distribution taxable to the extent of capital gains and income and gains received in the distribution paid to shareholders.

 What is a non-traded REIT?

 Real estate investment trusts (REITs) are companies operating income-producing real estate assets from a variety of asset segments financed in some areas.
 Many investors do not no know the difference between non traded REITs vs traded REITs.
+Some may call them nonlisted REITs.
 The big difference is that non-traded REITs are not traded on the national stock exchange.

 These funds are often not liquid and may remain in circulation for at least eight years following purchase time.
 The director or trustees of the REIT may suspend and/or stop distributions for certain time periods.
 Have your stock trading or REIT sales declined or are unable to renew shares of this company?
 Contact us today with questions on our recovery process.

 Are non-traded REITs risky?

 Many investors have reported being sold unsecured securities such as REITs without clearly understanding the risks of such investments.
+They have considered it a REIT scam.
 Stockbrokers and financial advisors have a duty to disclose all risks associated with their investments.

 If you lost money or feel trapped by a REIT, you can be a victim of REIT fraud.
 You may have lost money due to broker fraud.
 Please contact us for a free portfolio review to help you recover your losses.